tzy31415/CSFIR/README.md

 # CSFIR

-This is the implementation of the paper 'CSFIR'.
+This is the implementation of the paper 'CSFIR: Leveraging Code-Specific Features to Augment Information Retrieval'.
 We will soon organize and release it publicly.